George Allen (American football coach): Death

+Allen died at age 72 from ventricular fibrillation in his home in Rancho Palos Verdes, California, on December 31, 1990.
-Allen's death may have been indirectly caused by a Gatorade shower.
-He died on December 31, 1990, from ventricular fibrillation in his home in Palos Verdes Estates, California, at the age of 72.
-Shortly before his death, Allen noted that he had not been feeling well since some of his Long Beach State players dumped a Gatorade bucket filled with ice water on him following a season-ending victory over UNLV on November 17, 1990.
-He remarked that the university couldn't afford actual Gatorade.

-The sports editor of the Long Beach State newspaper, the Daily Forty-Niner, was on the field that day and recalled that the temperature was in the 50s with a biting wind.
-Allen stayed on the field for media interviews for a considerable length of time in his drenched clothing, and boarded the bus back to Long Beach State soaking wet.
-Having promised a winning season to a football program on the verge of collapse, in his final game Allen delivered on his promise.
-His players hoisted him on their shoulders as photographers snapped away, and Allen's team ended the season with a winning record.
-Allen said his season at Long Beach State was the most rewarding of his entire career.
+There was some speculation afterward that his death may have been caused by a form of Gatorade shower.
+On November 17, some of his Long Beach State players dumped a Gatorade bucket filled with ice water on him following a season-ending victory over UNLV; in an interview some weeks later, Allen quipped that the university couldn't afford actual Gatorade, and said that he had felt somewhat unwell since then.
+The sports editor of the Long Beach State newspaper, the Daily Forty-Niner, recalled that the temperature was in the 50s with a biting wind.
+Allen stayed on the field for media interviews for a considerable length of time in his drenched clothing, and remained in his wet clothing on the bus back to Long Beach state.

-Allen's son George denied that the Gatorade shower caused the death, attributing it to an existing heart arrythmia.
+However, in 2012, Allen's son George denied that the Gatorade shower caused the death, saying it merely caused a cold, and said that his father had a pre-existing heart arrhythmia.
 He stated that seeing Gatorade showers on television was a reminder that his father "went out a winner".

 After Allen's death, the soccer and multipurpose field area on the lower end of campus was dedicated in his honor as George Allen Field.
 A youth baseball field in Palos Verdes Estates is also named after him.